lorae/web-scraping-tutorial/README.md

     cd web-scraping-tutorial
     ```

-4. **Install Poetry** (Skip this step if Poetry is already installed):
+4. **Install Poetry**:

    Poetry is a dependency management and packaging tool for Python.
 Follow the instructions for your operating system to install Poetry.
 If you already have Poetry installed, you may safely skip this step.

-    - For bash/zsh (Linux/macOS):
+    - **For bash/zsh (Linux/macOS):**
       ```sh
       curl -sSL https://install.python-poetry.org | python3 -
       ```

-    - For Windows PowerShell:
+    - **For Windows PowerShell:**
       ```powershell
       (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | python -
       ```